 Mishaps or illnesses: Dealing with the first world problem of severe jet lag from a 17 hour direct flight from London.
 From London to Perth time in a single leap was a rather punishing transition.

 Western Australia looms large on the map of Australia being, as it is, the largest state in the country.
-To place this in context, the United Kingdom would fit inside WA an impressive eleven times.
+To place this in context, the United Kingdom would fit inside WA a mind-boggling eleven times.

 In a world of travel where there seems to be an ever-growing number of people clogging up any place worth seeing, I believe WA is an opportunity to have a cool city break with a few great day trips perfectly feasible beyond Perth's city limits without half of humanity getting in your way.
-Welcome to Western Australia - my sixth Australian State/Territory.
+Welcome to Western Australia, my fifth Australian state or Territory.

-A five hour flight from Sydney and a three hour time difference has meant that Perth has, up until this point, only ever been a city marked on the Australian weather map, a place tantalisingly in the same country but so very far away.
-A visit to the United KIngdom offered the perfect chance of a stop-off in Perth on the return leg, the Australian city with a distinctly Scottish name which looks out into the Indian Ocean and one of the most isolated cities on earth.
+A five hour flight from Sydney and a three hour time difference has meant that Perth has, up until this point, only ever been a city marked on the Australian weather map for me, a place tantalisingly in the same country but so very far away.
+A visit to the United Kingdom offered the perfect opportunity of a stop-off in Perth on the return leg, the Australian city with a distinctly Scottish name which looks out into the Indian Ocean and one of the most isolated cities on earth.

 Perth is quiet.
 There is no rush hour to speak of.
 When I visited there was no traffic, no noise and no crowds.
 This also meant that one of my travel bug bears was also wonderfully absent - giant queues snaking around corners for anything you may want to to buy, inquire about or embark upon.
 Other cities may have the premium honey which attracts the majority of the buzzing hoards, but unavoidably this comes with a claustrophobic and stress-inducing high people count, oftentimes beyond what is manageable and tolerable.
 This means that Perth is a city break with a welcome USP: tranquillity, quick service and no time wastage.